alexdmoss/alexos.dev/medium/03-Squeezing-GKE-System-Resources-In-Small-Clusters.md

 ## Someone Else Has Solved This, Right?

-{{< figure src="/images/google-it.jpg?width=400px&classes=shadow,border" >}}

-As is standard in our lovely industry, the first thing I did was of course to Google it.
+Naturally, the first thing I did was of course to Google it.
 Someone else must've had this problem before, right?
-Turns out, Google themselves - or rather, they've been asked the question before and produced [a handy document as a starting point](https://cloud.google.com/kubernetes-engine/docs/how-to/small-cluster-tuning).

-This sounded perfect!
-I wouldn't have been writing a blog post if that were true however :disappointed:

-There *is* some good advice in here - but a lot of it didn't really apply for me.
-I wanted to keep Stackdriver Logging/Monitoring switched on in the meantime while I was experimenting - and might need the metric exports anyway later.
-The Kubernetes Dashboard was already switched off due to [security privileges](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#disable_kubernetes_dashboard).
+Turns out Google have produced [a handy document as a starting point](https://cloud.google.com/kubernetes-engine/docs/how-to/small-cluster-tuning).
+Whilst there is some good advice in here, a lot of it didn't really apply for me.
+I didn't want to switch off Stackdriver stuff completely, and things like the Kubernetes Dashboard were already switched off.

-One thing from this documentation that I did leap on was the `ScalingPolicy` for fluentd - I followed this recommendation with a policy as follows and it worked a treat:
+One thing from this documentation that did help me was using a `ScalingPolicy` on fluentd - I followed this recommendation with a policy as follows and it worked a treat:

 ```yaml
 ---